Trump tax bill will add $2.4 trillion to the deficit and leave 10.9 million more uninsured, CBO says

 “When it comes time to make prognostications on economic growth, they’ve always been wrong,” House Majority Leader Steve Scalise, R-La., said at a press conference.

-Asked later if it’s time to get rid of the CBO, Scalise did not dismiss the idea.
-“I think it’s very valid to raise these concerns that CBO has missed the problems that come with making false estimates,” Scalise said.
-“Economic growth has been their Achilles’ heel.”
+Asked if it’s time to get rid of the CBO, Scalise did not dismiss the idea, saying it’s valid to raise concerns.

 Alongside the costs of the bill, the CBO had previously estimated that nearly 4 million fewer people would have food stamps each month due to the legislation’s proposed changes to the Supplemental Nutrition Assistance Program, known as SNAP.